This post may contain affiliate links. Please read my privacy policy.

 Instructions

-- Lay the fish on a plate and drizzle 1 tablespoon shaoxing (or rice) wine on top of the fish.
-Top the fish with 1/2 of the cut ginger strips.
+- Clean the fish thoroughly by removing scales, guts, gills, etc., and then pat it dry.
+Combine the Steamed Fish Soy Sauce Mixture in a small bowl and set it aside.
+Place the fish on a plate and drizzle 1 tablespoon of Shaoxing wine over the fish.
+Top the fish with half of the cut ginger strips.

-- As soon as the fish is done steaming, transfer it out from the wok.
-Discard the fish water and ginger strips.
-Lay the remaining ginger strips on top of the fish.
+- Once the fish is steamed and cooked, carefully transfer it from the steamer.
+Dispose the cloudy and fishy water and ginger strips.
+Arrange the remaining ginger strips on top of the steamed fish.

-- Heat up a pan over high heat and add 2 tablespoons of cooking oil, swirl around until it's hot.
+- Heat a pan over high heat and add the cooking oil.
+Swirl it around until it's hot.
 Pour the hot oil over the steamed fish.
-Put the pan back onto the stove, add the soy sauce mixture and stir well.
+Return the pan to the stove, add the Steamed Fish Soy Sauce Mixture, and stir well.

-- As soon as the sauce bubbles up and boils, pour the soy sauce over the fish.
-Topped with scallions and cilantro leaves and serve the steamed fish immediately with white rice.
+- Once the sauce bubbles up, pour it over the steamed fish.
+Top with scallions and cilantro leaves, serve the steamed fish immediately with steamed white rice.

 Video